JerryLPzzz/Answers-for-Analysis-of-Categorical-Data-with-R-by-C.-Bilder-and-T.-Loughin/Chp2-Q4.md

 cannot conclude alternative hypothesis that variable Pressure is significant.
-The potential problem with removing variable Pressure is that there will be only one variable Temp left in this model and this variable may not capture everything that is influencial to the response variable.
+The potential problem with removing variable Pressure is that there will be only one variable Temp left in this model and this variable may not capture everything that is influential to the response variable.
+Moreover, if we do prediction with one explanatory variable Temp, then the set of predicted value in a range would a straight line.